Brazil Scholarships

 College Scholarships

-The Institute for the Study of Latin America and the Caribbean at the University of South Florida extends an extremely generous “full tuition” scholarship for qualified students wishing to study in Brazil.
+The Institute for the Study of Latin America and the Caribbean at the University of South Florida extends an extremely generous “full tuition” scholarship for qualified students wishing to study in Brazil and other internatonal locations.
 Preference is given to students specifically majoring in Latin Studies and eligible applicants must possess advanced Spanish skills.

-Rotary International is one of the world’s most well respected philanthropic and humanitarian organizations.
+Rotary Internationalis one of the world’s most well respected philanthropic and humanitarian organizations.
 The Rotary is known the world over for their extremely generous and highly competitive scholarships.
 The Ambassadorial Scholarships are awarded to outstanding students interested in studying in an abroad program with either a focus on peace studies or a humanitarian project.
+The 2010-11 class of Ambassadorial Scholars received US$9.6 million through individual grants of $25,000.
+Since 1947, a total of $532 million has been awarded to 41,000 men and women.
 Recipients are expected to share their experience in Brazil with a Rotary audience when they return.
-Rotary Ambassadors receive up to $26,000 for a year of study.

 Private Funds